-The Councils have expressed their wish to ensure that the open space and community facilities within the proposed development are managed in perpetuity to a consistent and high standard, and to maximise the social and ecological benefits, building a strong community process that integrates with surrounding communities.
-The councils also wish а pro-active community participatory governance structure and decisionmaking processes.
+The Councils have expressed their wish to ensure that the open space and community facilities within the proposed development are managed in perpetuity to a consistent and high standard, and to maximise the social and ecological benefits, building a strong community the process that integrates with surrounding communities.
+The councils also wish community pro-active participatory governance structure and decisionmaking processes.
 The councils have taken a proactive approach to the stewardship agenda through the commissioning of this Framework.
-Master Developer Latimer. engagement with this process, has indicated its intent bring forward an appropriate stewardship approach at the new development.
+The Master Developer Latimer. through engagement with this process, has indicated its intent brina forward an appropriate stewardship approach at the new development.